Azure-Samples/secrets-store-csi-with-aks-akv/README.md

 ## Validate the Secrets

-To validate the secrets are mounted to the sampleapp pod in the AKS cluster from Azure KeyVault:
+To validate that the secrets are mounted to the sampleapp pod in the AKS cluster from Azure KeyVault:

+**Note:** The expected secrets should be `test-secret-value`.

 ```bash
 # Define variables